lntutor/elk-training/README.md

-# Guideline how to set up a ELK at localhost
+# Guideline to set up an ELK at localhost